freerange/jam-coop/README.md

 ## Deployment

 All commits to `main` are deployed to [render](https://dashboard.render.com/) (the login credentials for which are available in 1P).
 They're not currently gated by the CI build that runs in a github action.

+## Troubleshooting

+### Generating image varients fails locally

+I saw this error locally on my M2 Macbook Air

+    [__NSCFConstantString initialize] may have been in progress in another thread when fork() was called

+The [solution](https://dev.to/wusher/active-storage-variants-failing-locally-1glm) was to add the following to my `.zshrc`

+    export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES